 After correlation, the phases on a VLBA target source can still exhibit high residual fringe rates and delays.
-Before imaging, these residuals should be removed to permit data averaging in time and - for a continuum source in frequency.
+Before imaging, these residuals should be removed to permit data averaging in time and - for a continuum source - in frequency.
 The process of finding these residuals is referred to as fringe fitting.
-Before fringe fitting, it is recommended to edit the data based on the a priori edit information provided for VLBA antennas (see Section 20) that can be passed easily to task UVFLG in AIPS.
+Before fringe fitting, it is recommended to edit the data based on the a priori edit information provided for VLBA antennas.
+For programs processed on the VLBA correlator after about 1999 April 1, such editing data will be delivered in an FG table in the FITS files archived and distributed by NRAO (Ulvestad 1999a).
 The old baseline-based fringe search methods have been replaced by more powerful global fringe search techniques (Cotton 1995a; Diamond 1995).
 Global fringe fitting is simply a generalization of the phase self-calibration technique (see Section 15.5), as during a global fringe fit the difference between model phases and measured phases are minimized by solving for the antenna-based instrumental phase, its time slope (the fringe rate), and its frequency slope (the delay) for each antenna.
 Global fringe fitting in AIPS is done with program FRING.
 If the VLBA target source is a spectral line source (see Section 17) or is too weak to fringe fit on itself, then residual fringe rates and delays can be found on an adjacent strong continuum source and applied to the VLBA target source.